Data loss can happen for many different reasons:

 Call a professional

-If none of the above work, or your problem is hardware rather than a few missing files, then call us on 239-244-1579.
+If none of the above work, or your problem is hardware rather than a few missing files, then call us at 239-244-1579.
 We’ll take a look at your disk and see what we can do.
-We use Kroll Ontrack Data Recovery to provide the highest quality service and get data from disks, USB sticks, flash cards, and more.
+We are partnered with a professional data recovery lab to provide the highest quality service and get data from disks, USB sticks, flash cards, and more.